zmievsa/cadwyn/README.md

 # TODO: Need to validate that the user doesn't use versioned schemas instead of the latest ones
 -->

+## Who is this for?

+Universi and its approach will be useful if you want to support many API versions for a long time and backport features and bugfixes back to all of your versions easily like Stripe does.
+It is made possible by moving all "versioning" logic away from your business code and encapsulating it in small "migration modules" which are then combined to create a full blown versioning infrastructure.

 ## Tutorial

 This guide provides a step-by-step tutorial for setting up automatic API versioning using Universi library.
 I will illustrate this with an example of a User API, where we will be implementing changes to a User's address.